 - “While the precise neurobiological underpinnings of dissociation remain elusive, neuroimaging studies in disorders, characterized by high dissociation have provided valuable insight into brain alterations possibly underlying dissociation.”

 Another patient story example: ” disconnected from the family and everything I love. . .”

 “My worst symptom is an intense desire to sleep.
 I have suffered from it for eight years.
 All the drugs doctors have tried, stimulants, antidepressants, did not work and some gave me severe side-effects like sobbing, shaking, feeling hopeless, disconnected from the family and everything I love. . . “

-We see many people with terrible brain fog, excessive sleepiness, the desire to take naps, sometimes incapacitating fatigue, most of the day they feel horrible or terribly depressed.
-These emotions can come upon them instantly, without warning, they start sobbing, shaking, a feeling of hopelessness has come over them.
+We see many people with terrible brain fog, excessive sleepiness, the desire to take naps, and sometimes incapacitating fatigue, most of the day they feel horrible or terribly depressed.
+These emotions can come upon them instantly, without warning, they start sobbing and shaking, and a feeling of hopelessness has come over them.
 They feel like they are disconnected from themselves, they feel dissociation.
 They feel psychologically that you are not even yourself.
 Like you’re not even in your own body.